Table of Contents

 Causes of Error Code 0xC004C020

-- MAK Exceeds Activation limit – By design MAK key can be used for a limited number of times, It may have crossed the limit, that’s why you are getting this error.
-Request more Windows activations on this MAK key by contacting Microsoft or request a new one.
+1. MAK Exceeds Activation limit—By design, the MAK key can be used only a limited number of times.
+It may have crossed the limit, so you are getting this error.
+Contact Microsoft or request a new MAK key to request more Windows activations on this key.

-- Invalid Product Activation Key – If you are using an Incorrect Product Key, This could also result in error code 0xC004C020.
-Confirm with the vendor from where you have purchased this key to make sure that it’s still valid and working.
+1. Invalid Product Activation Key—If you are using an Incorrect Product Key, this could also result in error code 0xC004C020.
+Confirm with the vendor from where you purchased this key to ensure it’s still valid and working.

-- Incorrect Product – It could be possible that your MAK key is valid, but you are using it on a different product.
-For example, you may have purchased an MAK key for the Windows Server 2022 product and may be applying it to a Windows 11 device.
+1. Incorrect Product—Your MAK key may be valid, but you use it on a different product.
+For example, you may have purchased an MAK key for the Windows Server 2022 product and are applying it to a Windows 11 device.

-- Not a MAK key – If it’s not an MAK key, then this could also result in a Windows Activation error.
+1. Not a MAK key—If it’s not an MAK key, it could also result in a Windows Activation error.
 Contact your software vendor or Microsoft directly to check and confirm if the Product key is correct.

-- Windows Insider Preview – This error can also appear when trying to activate the Windows Insider build / Preview version.
+1. Windows Insider Preview – This error can also appear when activating the Windows Insider build / Preview version.

 Step 1 – Request more Activations on the MAK key

 The first step is to contact Microsoft or the software vendor from whom you purchased the Windows MAK key for a specific product you are attempting to activate.
-Inform them that the MAK limit has been reached, and request to add more licenses to it or obtain a new MAK key.
+Inform them that the MAK limit has been reached and request to add more licenses or obtain a new MAK key.

 Step 2 – Activate Windows

-Once you get the valid MAK key, use any of the below options to Activate your Windows device.
+Once you get the valid MAK key, use any option below to activate your Windows device.

-- Go to Settings App and update the Product Key
+1. Go to Settings App and update the Product Key.

 Option 1 – Update MAK key using Settings App